Chas. H. Hansen Music Corp.

-History highlights
+History

 Initial incorporation

 The firm — incorporated on December 11, 1952, by Charles Henry Hansen — was the outgrowth of an earlier proprietorship founded by Hansen in 1946 named the Charles Hansen Music Company.
-Hansen was the sole owner of both firms and was also the owner of Ethel Smith Music Corp., a New York corporation founded in 1949 and dissolved in 1991.
+Hansen was the sole owner of both firms and was also the owner of Ethel Smith Music Corporation, a New York corporation founded in 1949 and dissolved in 1991.
 Hansen formed several partnerships with artists and other publishers, mostly for the purpose of distributing folios of hits.
-Some titles now seem so rare or hard to find that no amount of searching will suggest they ever existed.
-One such title is Pacific Popular no.60: 'The Big 12 string Guitar' which held transcriptions from most of the tracks on LPs (now a CD) titled 'The 12 string story'.

 Folio reprint business

-By 1950, Hansen Music had become an influential music folio reprinter of hit music of other publishers — a growing niche market that had erstwhile been led by larger firms.
+By 1950, Hansen Music had become an influential music folio reprinter of hit music of other publishers — a growing niche market that had been dominated by larger firms.
 The Hansen folios included simplified scoring of popular music for elementary piano, uke, trumpet, clarinet, saxophone, accordion, trombone, Western quartets, sacred choir, and barbershop quartets.

 The publishing of sheet music, single and folio, had become a near monopoly by a few large companies.
 The youngest, founded in 1971 by a longtime protégé of Charles Hansen, Frank Hackinson, was Screen Gems—Columbia Publications.
 The others were Charles Hansen Publications, Warner Brothers Music, and the oldest, Big Three Music, owned by United Artists.
 Working out of fully equipped and self-contained facilities in Florida, with staffs and arrangers, Screen Gems and Hansen accounted for about two-thirds of the industry's $140 million annual retail gross sales.
 A fundamental difference between Screen Gems and Hansen was that Screen–Gems mostly owned the copyrights to the music of its folios, whereas Hansen mostly licensed the copyrights.

 Early on, in 1954, Hansen Music acquired the Caribbean Music Catalog from publisher Joe Davis (1896–1978), containing 500 tunes, of which, 150 were published.
 However, it is unclear whether the deal was done as an acquisition or a license.

 On May 20, 1971, the firm changed its name to Charles Hansen Music & Books, Inc. The firm became inactive December 24, 1991.

-Legitimate fake books
+The larger part of the Charles Hansen catalog was acquired by Warner Brothers Publications, then subsequently sold to Alfred Publications.
+According to Billboard in 1972, Wometco, headed by Mitchell Wolfson, had a pending offer to acquire Hansen, retaining Hansen and his staff.

+Hansen House Music Publishers — a Florida registered fictitious name of Hansen Publications, Inc. — became inactive December 31, 2009, and the associated Hansen House web page is now inactive as of 2018, having been parked as early as late 2013.

+Licensed Fake Books

 Hansen Music was the first to delve deeply into published legal fake books that had enough songs for serious musicians.
 Fake books published: